How to calculate the total cost of ownership of a CMS

 - Accessibility and control: With a headless CMS, content is accessible to any channel or device via API, including web, mobile, kiosks, chatbots, AR/VR, and wearables.
 It allows companies to innovate faster, as they deliver content components or blocks, not pages.

 - Speed: A headless CMS has a super-fast API, delivering content to any device in almost no time.
 Content and development teams can also work simultaneously, without being a bottleneck for each other.
+And sites can be built using modern frameworks, which can provide significant speed boosts.

 3. Server, Infrastructure, and Web Hosting